-The Kingdom formerly known as Swaziland, is a hidden gem in Southern Africa.
-In a small geographical area you find tall misty mountains, a vibrant culture rich with history and traditions, and low-lying game reserves teeming with wildlife.
-This makes Eswatini the perfect destination for a holiday with emphasis on exploring nature and experiencing diverse activities.
+The kingdom of Eswatini – formerly known as Swaziland – is one of Southern Africa’s best kept secrets.
+It’s not a big area on the map, but within the kingdom’s borders you’ll discover tall misty mountains, a vibrant culture rich with history and traditions and low-lying game reserves teeming with wildlife.
+Eswatini really is the perfect destination if you want an active holiday with emphasis on exploring nature and experiencing lots of different activities.

 - Hiking in rolling hills